 So back in October you woke up early (for a Sunday) with a fuzzy head from the night before, and sat at your computer waiting for 9am to roll around.
 And for the next 30 minutes you sat bashing the refresh button without even a sniff of the Glastonbury Festival ticket page.
-Then again in April you tried in earnest for the resale and…….nadda.
-Sound familiar?

 Working for free during the festival is a mugs game, right!?!
 Nope.
 There are thousands of volunteer positions at the festival, with many people returning time and time again, preferring to volunteer than buy a ticket.
 Organisations differ, although typical shifts are usually 3x8hrs over 5 days, and with 24hr shift patterns and 24hr entertainment there’s still plenty of time to hangout with your mates and see all of your favourite acts.
 Added perks of volunteering at Glastonbury are; dedicated campsite with hot showers and proper toilets, free food and drink whilst on shift, access to the crew bars that serve super cheap alcohol plus many more.
 Companies to contact are; Festaff who supply volunteers to wristband at the gates, Oxfam provide volunteer stewards.

-3. Work – Not the same as volunteer jobs, working at Glastonbury you will be paid for your time and probably need to work every day of the festival.
+Not the same as volunteer jobs, working at Glastonbury you will be paid for your time and probably need to work every day of the festival.
 However, it’s a fun and relaxed environment and there are still plenty of opportunities to enjoy the festivities.
 Plus, think of all the extra dough you’ll have after 5-7 days work.
 BONUS.

 A few suggestions for job opportunities; Cash and traffic Management employ people from the Sunday before the festival till the Monday after to run the carparks.
 Similarly DC Site Services employ people to run the camper van fields and manage vehicle access on site.
 Natural Event run “The Poo Crew”, which is exactly as it sounds!
 Not very glamorous, but essential for any large event. and if you do a good job you could travel the world doing all of the major festivals with them.
 And finally, if you have medical or first aid experience you could work with the Festival Medical Service.

-4. Hospitality – Money no object? this is the perfect option for you then!
+Want to splash the cash? this is the perfect option for you then!
 All of the neighbouring land owners are given a hospitality ticket allowance and many of them now run luxury campsites just outside of the perimeter fence.
 You can camp in style in a winnebago, yurt, tipi or bell tent, with a proper bed, Egyptian cotton sheets, proper toilets, room service, private bar and chauffeur service to the entry gates.
 Accommodation package plus hospitality ticket, which allows you access to private bars and some back stage areas can set you back anywhere between £1200 – £11,000.

 And if all else fails then you should try jumping the fence….
 KIDDING!
 Kidding…. there’s always next year 😉